TalTech-HPC-Centre/taltech-hpc-docs/docs/software/gaussian.md

 Each GPU must be controlled by a specific CPU, wherein, CPUs used as GPU controllers do not participate as compute nodes during the calculations.

-The GPUs and CPUS used for calculations are specified with the `%GPUCPU` command, where gpu- and cpu-lists are a comma-separated lists, possibly including numerical ranges (e.g., 0-4,6).
+The GPUs and CPUs used for calculations are specified with the `%GPUCPU` command, where gpu- and cpu-lists are comma-separated lists, possibly including numerical ranges (e.g., 0-4,6).
 The corresponding items in the two lists are the GPU and its controlling CPU.

 ```plaintext
 %cpu=0-9
 %gpucpu=0-1=0-1
 ```

-**NB!** _The controlling CPUs are included in `%CPU` command._
+**NB!** _The controlling CPUs are included in the `%CPU` command._

 **NB!** _The GPU and CPU count starts from zero._

 Example of [gaussian-gpu.slurm](/software/attachments/gaussian-gpu.slurm) script for **amp**: